Skip to content

 • PostgreSQL 16 or later — the canonical source of truth.

-• Docker 24 or later (recommended) — for the docker compose up stack, which brings up PostgreSQL, the REST layer, and the Admin UI.
+• Docker 24 or later (recommended) — for the docker compose up stack: PostgreSQL plus a kozou service that serves the Admin UI, the MCP HTTP server, and the in-house REST layer in-process.

 • Node.js 20 or later — for running the published npm packages directly with npx, including the scaffolder and the host CLI.